aliceliveprojects/WildLoggingDBParent/README.md

 we're calling the `database.getEvents` function, here, as it would be called, but we've put some extra code in, to handle errors.
 One thing we want to handle properly is the way sql errors are reported.
 We're clobbering those and removing the detail.

 ##### Wildlifelog.js

-We're going to change the function `getEvents` in this file.
-This introduces a small change, so that we can report the error code properly, if one is thrown:
+We're going to change the function `getEvents` in this file:

 ```javascript
 module.exports.getEvents =  function getEvents (req, res, next) {